Skip to Content

 After the walk we make a beeline for the campfire with marshmallows in our pockets for toasting.
 Then we head inside for cocoa, tea and lattes.
 It’s usually quiet and easy to snag a café seat neat both the iron woodstove and the windows.

-a girl avoids the smoke while toasting marshmallows over the fire at high falls gorge while her dad looks on.
+A girl avoids the smoke while toasting marshmallows over the fire at high falls gorge while her dad looks on.

 When it’s not Covid-19 the café sells sandwiches and soup and has wine and a few local beers on tap.
 We’ve stopped by aprés ski just to warm up in the cafe without even visiting the gorge.